Log Calabi-Yau structure of projective threefolds admitting polarized endomorphisms: Anti-canonical divisor

 \begin{blank} Let $f:X\to X$ be a $q$-polarized endomorphism of a smooth projective threefold $X$ admitting an ($f$-equivariant) Fano contraction $\pi:X\to Y$ with $Y$ being an elliptic curve and general fibres being $\mathbb{P}^2$.
 In this setting, $\rho(X)=2$ and we may further assume $f^*|_{\N^1(X)}=q \id$.
 Denote by

-the Chow reduction of the Iitaka fibration of $-K_X$ which is $f$-equivariant by \cite[Theorem 7.8]{MZ19}. \end{blank}
+the Chow reduction of the Iitaka fibration of $-K_X$ which is $f$-equivariant by \cite[Theorem 7.8]{MZ22}. \end{blank}

 \begin{proposition} Suppose there is another fibration $\tau:X\to V$ different with $\pi$ with $0<\dim(V)<3$.
 Then $-K_X$ is semi-ample.
-In particular, $X$ is of Calabi-Yau type. \end{proposition} \begin{proof} Note that $\rho(V)=1$ because $\rho(X)=2$.
+In particular, $X$ is of Calabi-Yau type. \end{proposition} \begin{proof} By the assumption of the setting \ref{set-rel2}, $\rho(V)=1$ because $\rho(X)=2$ and $-K_X$ is not ample because otherwise $X$ is Fano and hence rationally connected contradicting with the setting of a Fano fibration over an elliptic curve.
 Since $\pi$ and $\tau$ are two different fibrations to positive lower dimensional varieties, the two extremal rays of $\Nef(X)$ are generated by the pullbacks of ample divisors on $Y$ and $V$ which are not big.
 Hence, $\Nef(X)=\PE^1(X)$.
 Note that $-K_X$ is not ample but effective and $\pi$-ample.
 So $-K_X\equiv \phi^*H$ for some ample $\Q$-divisor $H$ on $V$.
 By Bertini's theorem, we may assume $(X, \phi^*H)$ is lc (even terminal) after a suitable choice of $H$.
 By the abundance, $-K_X\sim_{\Q} \phi^*H$ and we are done. \end{proof}

 \begin{theorem} Assume further $\kappa(X, -K_X)<3$, i.e., $-K_X$ is not big.
 Then $X$ is of Calabi-Yau type. \end{theorem} \begin{proof} By Proposition \ref{prop--kkappa0}, we may assume $\kappa(X, -K_X)>0$.
 By Proposition \ref{prop-semiample}, we may assume $\phi$ is not well-defined.
 Let $W$ be the normalization of the graph of $\phi$.
 Denote by $h:W\to W$ the lifting of $f$ and $\sigma:W\to X$ the induced birational morphism.
 Since $X$ is smooth, the exceptional locus of $\sigma$ is of pure codimension one in $W$ (cf.~\cite[Corollary 2.63]{KM98}).
 We denote it by $E:=\sum\limits_{i=1}^n E_i$ with $n>0$.
 After iteration, we may assume $E_i$ is $h^{-1}$-invariant.
 Note that the elliptic curve $Y$ admits no $g^{-1}$-periodic points.
 So $\pi(\sigma(E_i))=Y$.